-ASX Recommendation 1.4 - The Company Secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.
+The Company Secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.

 The Company Secretary plays an important role in supporting the effectiveness of the Board.
-The Company Secretary ensures that Board policy and procedures are followed, that the Board agenda and briefing materials are despatched in a timely manner and that Board and Committee meetings are captured accurately in the minutes.
+The Company Secretary is responsible for ensuring that Board policy and procedures are followed, that the Board agenda and briefing materials are despatched in a timely manner and that Board and Committee meetings are captured accurately in the minutes.
 They are also responsible for advising the Board and Committees on all governance matters.

-The Company Secretary also retains any independent professional advisors that the Board or Board Committee have asked for and helps to organise and facilitate the induction and professional development of directors.
+The Company Secretary engages any independent professional advisors that the Board or Board Committee have asked for and helps to organise and facilitate the induction and professional development of directors.